hmcts/chart-java/README.md

 ## Language Settings

-As detailed in [chart-library](https://github.com/hmcts/chart-library/tree/master#language), applications can set `language` property to pick sensible defaults for a particular language.
+As detailed in [chart-library](https://github.com/hmcts/chart-library/tree/master#language), the `language` property will set sensible defaults for a particular language.

 Example:
 ```